What is Parameter-Efficient Fine-Tuning (PEFT)?

 Is PEFT or ICL More Efficient?

 Let us now discuss ICL vs. PEFT.
-For natural language processing programs, where models have to swiftly change to new tasks with minimal training samples, parametric few-shot learning (PFSL) is an essential job.
+For small language model programs, where models have to swiftly change to new tasks with minimal training samples, parametric few-shot learning (PFSL) is an essential job.
 ICL is one of the most widely used methods that have been proposed in recent years to address this difficulty.
 However, a 2021 study presents a novel method known as parametric efficient few-shot learning that performs better in terms of reliability than ICL while needing significantly fewer computational resources.

 PEFT-fine tuning uses a unique scaling mechanism called (IA)^3 to rescale inner activations using learned vectors, which is one of the key reasons it performs better than ICL.
 With just a few more parameters added, this method outperforms fine-tuning the entire model.
 Alternatively, ICL uses a small sample size to fine-tune the whole model, which may result in overfitting and a decrease in accuracy.